My kiddos loved this treehouse! We literally had to tear them away.

 Last month, we were home on a weekend with no plans.
 We were looking for something to do as a family and my husband suggested that we visit somewhere mellow, where the kids could have fun and that wasn’t too far of a drive.
 He said do you know of any place that has a childrens’ gardens?
 I knew exactly the place we had to visit, the San Diego Botanic Garden in Encinitas.
 I had written about the Free Admission the first Tuesday of the month before but I really wanted to check it out for myself.

 The San Diego Botanic Garden is a little slice of heaven in Encinitas.
 This 37 acre garden will transport you from a variety of climates.
 In one part of the garden you could be walking through drought resistant shrubbery and a short walk away be transported to a tropical rainforest.The San Diego Botanic Garden features numerous exhibits, including rare bamboo groves, desert gardens, a tropical rainforest, California native plants, Mediterranean climate landscapes, succulent gardens, an herb garden, firesafe landscaping, a subtropical fruit garden, and native coastal sage natural areas.
-It is a great place to unwind and relax.
+It is a great place to unwind and relax while playing ay a casino non UK.
 It’s also a fantastic place for the kiddos.

 The Hamilton Children’s Garden opened in June 2009 and is currently the largest interactive children’s garden in the West Coast.
 Let me tell you, it is so much fun!
 My kiddos absolutely loved the place.
 The kiddos will love exploring Toni’s Treehouse or making some music at the Garden Rhymes exhibit.
 Everything in the Hamilton Children’s Garden is designed for little people.
 It’s an outdoor wonderland!